ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-10-24-ux-talk-31-keeping-your-users-in-the-loop-by-hawken-king-and-gv-design-sprints-by-roy-husada.md

 ---
 layout: post
-title: UX Talk #31: "Keeping Your Users in the Loop" by Hawken King & "GV Design Sprints" by Roy Husada
+title: 2016 Oct-UX Talk #31: "Keeping Your Users in the Loop" by Hawken King & "GV Design Sprints" by Roy Husada
 snippet: There will be two presentations on the night: Alvaro Arregui - "Mastering digital product design ...
 ---
 68 participants